Adding Objects to Versioning-Suspended Buckets

 If there are versioned objects in the bucket, the version you

-PUT becomes the latest version of the object.
-The following figure
+PUT becomes the current version of the object.
+The

-shows how adding an object to a bucket that contains versioned objects does not
+following figure shows how adding an object to a bucket that contains versioned

-overwrite the object already in the bucket.
-In this case, version 111111 was already
+objects does not overwrite the object already in the bucket.
+In this case, version

-in the bucket.
-Amazon S3 attaches a version ID of null to the object being added and
+111111 was already in the bucket.
+Amazon S3 attaches a version ID of null to the object

 If a null version already exists in a bucket, the null version is overwritten, as shown in the following figure.